egoist/maid/README.md

 The syntax is simple: `Runs? tasks? <taskNames> (before|after) this (in parallel)?` where each task name is surrounded by a pair of backticks: <code>`</code>.

 By default a task will run before the current task.
 So `` Run task `build` `` would run `build` before the task it was described in.
-The presence of `after` anywhere in the setence (after `Run task`) will cause it to be ran after.
+The presence of `after` anywhere in the sentence (after `Run task`) will cause it to be ran after.
 Commands run synchronously by default.
-The presence of `in parallel` in the scentence will cause it to be run in parallel.
+The presence of `in parallel` in the sentence will cause it to be run in parallel.

 Examples: